SpankChain/spankbank/Readme.md

 ##### Stakers

-The `Staker` struct stores all releveant data for each staker, and is saved in the `stakers` mapping by the staker's address.
+The `Staker` struct stores all relevant data for each staker, and is saved in the `stakers` mapping by the staker's address.

 ```
     struct Staker {